MonsieurZbanowanYY/Crypto-App-UI-Flutter/README.md

 # Flutter Crypto App UI with support for dark and light mode.
 ### Flutter 2.10.3 Null Safety (2022)
-Beautiful Hotel Booking App UI with support for dark and light mode.
+Beautiful Crypto App UI with support for dark and light mode.
 Created by Martin Gogolowicz ( Martin Gogołowicz ).
 ## Please leave a ⭐ if you like it 💙
 ## How it looks:
 <img src="https://user-images.githubusercontent.com/81767518/157095069-ab9fed5d-2f42-436b-85a3-6483708d31a3.gif" width="50%"/>